idvorkin/idvorkin.github.io/_d/ai.md

 permalink: /ai
 ---

-A landing page for all my ai pages - a nice jumping off point
+A landing page for all my ai pages - a nice jumping off point (especially from the graph)

 {%include summarize-page.html src="/ai-art" %}